stelligent/amm_jenkins_cookbooks/README.md

 * Click "configure"
 * Punch in your new password in the password fields and click save.

+how to Launch the AMM Cloud Deployment Pipeline:
+====
+Once Jenkins is up and you have changed the admin password you will click on "job-seed" and click "build now" on the left.
+This will run the groovy script that configures the AMM Cloud Deployment Pipeline and subsequently kick off the deployment of the pipeline.

+If successful, AMM will deploy via Cloud Formation and Elastic Beanstalk.

 how to update jenkins configuration:
 ====